iterative/dvc.org/static/docs/commands-reference/import-url.md

 ### Click and expand to setup the environment

-For this step we'll need to install the project requirements.
-For that we **strongly** recommend creating a virtual environment with a tool such as [virtualenv](https://virtualenv.pypa.io/en/stable/):
+Let's install the requirements.
+But before we do that, we **strongly** recommend creating a virtual environment with a tool such as [virtualenv](https://virtualenv.pypa.io/en/stable/):

 ```dvc